Hobo Holly

 Holly always had his prematurely bald head in the clouds.
 He dreamed of being a pop star.

-Produced by Ian Broudie of Big In Japan, Echo And The Bunnymen and Pale Fountains fame (“I helped him a bit ‘cos we were mates —
+Produced by Ian Broudie of Big In Japan, Echo And The Bunnymen and Pale Fountains fame (“I helped him a bit ‘cos we were mates — just say I put in my threepence-worth”), the records sold “practically nil”.

 But, just like every fairytale, there was a happy ending.
-Some five years later Holly (now dressed to the nines and even having sprouted some hair) found himself singer in the biggest band in Liverpool town, nay, the whole of England —
+Some five years later Holly (now dressed to the nines and even having sprouted some hair) found himself singer in the biggest band in Liverpool town, nay, the whole of England — Frankie Goes To Hollywood.

-And so Holly’s dream came true.
+And so Hollys dream came true.

 To add icing to the cake, those two modest little singles now sell for around £20 apiece.
-If you’d like a slice try grubbing around local secondhand record shops, or write enclosing sae to On The Beat, Hanway Street, London W1.
+If youd like a slice try grubbing around local secondhand record shops, or write enclosing sae to On The Beat, Hanway Street, London W1.